reldrid3/Crop_Yield_Analysis/README.md

   - The nitrogen amount including the prior three years
   - How much a county's land is dedicated to agriculture
   - How much of a county's land is arable (able to be farmed).

+ ### Data preprocessing
+ ####  Feature Selection
  We did not include the year and long & lat since they are not variables in considering how much yield a country would have.

 ![image](https://user-images.githubusercontent.com/103209236/189550887-95d391a6-7e9a-47ac-8785-e205a0341ebf.png)

+#### Training vs. Testing Data Split
 Because our dataset is relatively large, we split 30% of the data into the test data set and 70% of the data into the training data set for the model.
 This will assure we are not using almost all of our data for training.
+We used train-test-split from the sklearn library.

 ![image](https://user-images.githubusercontent.com/103209236/189551744-1c455e91-5df8-48b3-83ec-19babbef51bf.png)